Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 • Vague security commitments without specifics

-• Data ownership claims by vendor
+• Data ownership claims by the vendor

-• Excessive liability limitations favoring vendor
+• Excessive liability limitations favoring the vendor

 • Restrictive exit provisions hindering migration